Updated June 2022

 Immediately setting expectations for the meeting can help attendees focus and thoroughly engage in discussions.

 A few days before any meeting, each attendee should be provided with a board meeting agenda and set of expectations, especially if members will be required to actively participate or complete any pre-work to prepare for group discussions.
 You should use a secure document sharing tool to share the agenda with virtual board meeting attendees to ensure the document remains commercial in confidence.
+Here’s a list of tips on how to run an effective virtual meeting.

 As the discussion leader, your role as a presenter hinges on developing talking points and effectively leading the meeting attendees through the discussion with pitstops at crucial decision points.